Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 You can also change the name of the sub-menu folder or create new 3rd level folders.
 See my blog here for details.

-The file names are not important and just determine the order that they appear in the menus.
+The file names is not important and it just determine the order that they appear in the menus (alphabetically sorted).
 They must end in .mnu however.

-You can edit the ZZSubMenuAll.mnu file but be sure to rename it, otherwise if you update E2B with a later version, the file will be overwritten.
+You can edit the ZZSubMenuAll.mnu file (not recommended!) but be sure to rename it, otherwise if you update E2B with a later version, the file will be overwritten.

 You can move .mnu files into sub-folders (e.g. \_ISO\MAINMENU\$$A\fred.mnu).